PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

    compatibility orchestrator unless a bounded phase-contract simplification is identified; all of its former raw top-level mutation loops now have indexed semantic owners.
-3. Audit `_optimize_fuse_pseudo_leakyrelu_chains` as the next bounded graph- cleanup candidate.
-Preserve exact NEG/RELU/MUL/SUB branch ordering, singleton alpha selection, float/public/fan-out guards, output identity, statistics, and pruning while replacing repeated producer/consumer maps and indexed four-operator removal without broadening accepted pseudo-op grammar.
+3. Audit `_optimize_yolo_decode_mul_square_anchor_chains` as a generic bounded `MUL(const)->square->MUL(const)->MUL(const)` constant-fold candidate rather than retaining model-name ownership.
+Preserve exact input ordering, singleton and finite-value guards, all intermediate fan-out/public boundaries, dtype/shape/quantization metadata, output identity, statistics, and pruning; do not broaden it to unrelated MUL chains.
 4. Keep the terminal direct backend boundary explicit; do not reintroduce fallback into the legacy TensorFlow pipeline or broaden optional artifact execution.